-Mr. Hannig is a government relations and fiscal policy professional working exclusively with Morrill & Associates.
+Mr. Hannig is a government relations and fiscal policy professional working exclusively with Morrill & Fiedler.

 In his distinguished governmental career, he has held the positions of: